dellsystem/dellsystem.github.io/tech.md

 * **[World Without Mind](https://www.goodreads.com/book/show/34311003-world-without-mind) by Franklin Foer.** A journalist explains the dangers of Facebook and Google having a monopoly over our media sources.
 I agree with his concerns, but his solutions centre around better regulation, which imo is not enough to address the roots of the problem.
 * **[The Wealth of Humans](https://www.goodreads.com/book/show/25663661-the-wealth-of-humans) by Ryan Avent**.
 An editor for the_Economist_ laments that technology (esp automation) is changing the relationship between capital and labour by reducing the value of labour.
 This had potential, but its fundamental outlook is very liberal, and doesn't do enough to question the economic landscape that led to technology being used in the way that is.
 * **[WTF: what's the future and why it's up to us](https://wtfeconomy.com/wtf-whats-the-future-and-why-it-s-up-to-us-c56cbe3cea2b) by Tim O'Reilly.** I haven't actually read this yet, but from the [Medium post introducing the book](https://wtfeconomy.com/wtf-whats-the-future-and-why-it-s-up-to-us-c56cbe3cea2b), it sounds like he's saying that powerful corporations essentially need to behave better, rather than questioning the fact that these unaccountable for-profit corporations have been given so much power in the first place.
+	* An excellent critique of it by Molly Sauter for The Outline: [Why is anyone listening to Tim O’Reilly?](https://theoutline.com/post/2413/why-is-anyone-listening-to-tim-o-reilly?zd=1&zi=r6bndrna)

 ### Very uncritical takes